PaperMC/PaperDocs/source/index.rst

 Paper contains numerous features, bug fixes, exploit preventions and major performance improvements not found in Spigot.

 Not sure what you're looking for?
-Try our :doc:`about/index` section, which contains a short :doc:`about/introduction`, our :doc:`about/faq` and an article about :doc:`about/structure`.
+Try our :doc:`paper-org/index` section, which contains a short :doc:`paper-org/introduction` and an article about PaperMC's :doc:`paper-org/structure`.

-Server owners should read our tips and instructions in :doc:`server/index` on how to install, run and maintain a Paper based server.
+Server owners should read our tips and instructions in :doc:`paper-server/index` on how to install, run and maintain a Paper based server.

 The PaperMC project has several main components.
-Learn more about the project structure :doc:`here <about/structure>`.
+Learn more about the project structure :doc:`here <paper-org/structure>`.

 Running A Paper Server
 ~~~~~~~~~~~~~~~~~~~~~~